JoweiBlog/Mini-Program---Chinese-Chess/README.md

 # Tip
 1. The code is for reference only.
-2. The WSS server 'wss://xq.joweiblog.top' is not available.
-Build your own WSS server.
+2. The Ws server 'wss://xq.joweiblog.top' is not available.
+Build your own Ws server.